geudde/attic-chest/pages/03.season-2/02.meeting-14/01.editorial/docs.md

 Again she strikes, and the sparks setting fire to the tinder after a decent quantity of thunder and lightning and a masque of goblins and fairies all the great poets ancient and modern pass as a pageant before the priestess.
 The procession is closed by Milton, and Tinderella seizing her lyre, exults in the idea of having set the world of poetry in a blaze.

-From this slight analysis, our hearers will perceive that the author is possest of much learning and poetic imagination with a considerable portion of genuine humour.
+From this slight analysis, our hearers will perceive that the author is possessed of much learning and poetic imagination with a considerable portion of genuine humour.
 They will find in this ode a profusion of ideas, sublime, picturesque, and ludicrous, not always blended in a manner the most happy.

 > “Across the lyre his careless hand he flings
 And boldly sinks into the sounding strings”